 Living conditions in Europe - housing quality

-Data extracted in November 2017
+Data extracted in March 2019

-Some 11.1 % of the EU population spent 40 % or more of their household disposable income on housing.
+In 2017, 10 % of the EU population spent 40 % or more of their household disposable income on housing.

-In 2016, 41.8 % of the EU population lived in flats, just over one third (33.5 %) lived in detached houses and almost one quarter (24.0 %) lived in semi-detached houses.
+In 2017, 42 % of the EU population lived in flats, one third (34 %) lived in detached houses and almost one quarter (24 %) lived in semi-detached houses.

-Some 8.7 % of the EU population were unable to keep their home adequately warm in 2016.
+Some 8 % of the EU population were unable to keep their home adequately warm in 2017.

 In the context of material living standards and well-being, housing is a fundamental characteristic.
 Indeed, many people would agree that being able to afford adequate housing of decent quality in a safe environment is a basic need, as a dwelling should provide shelter, adequate space for its occupants to live, eat and sleep, as well as a degree of privacy for the household as a whole and for its individual members.

 Housing quality is a broad term that covers a wide range of issues, which are related not only to the dwelling itself, but also to the broader residential area surrounding where people live.
-Housing quality may be assessed, for example, in relation to: structural issues such as damp walls or a leaking roof; overcrowding or a shortage of space; ability to keep home adequately warm or, a lack of basic amenities (for example, , hot and cold running water, or bathing and sanitary facilities).
+Housing quality may be assessed, for example, in relation to: structural issues such as damp walls or a leaking roof; overcrowding or a shortage of space; the ability to keep the home adequately warm or, a lack of basic amenities (for example, hot and cold running water, or bathing and sanitary facilities).
 It may also be assessed through a wider residential context, for example, whether (or not) people are living in a noisy area, are exposed to pollution, or feel unsafe in their neighbourhood.
 The information presented in this article generally analyses these aspects in terms of the subjective responses of individuals to questions about their local environment.

 Poor housing conditions are one of the main contributing factors that prevent Europeans from enjoying an acceptable standard of living.
 The first part of this article analyses the distribution of housing stock before looking in more detail at overcrowding, living space and structural issues that impact on the quality of housing available to people living in the EU.